ccamel/awesome-ccamel/README.md

 - [dsherret/ts-nameof](https://github.com/dsherret/ts-nameof) - nameof in TypeScript
 - [dubinc/dub](https://github.com/dubinc/dub) - Open-source link attribution platform.
 Loved by modern marketing teams like Twilio, Perplexity, Vercel, and Huberman Labs.
 - [dydxprotocol/v4-web](https://github.com/dydxprotocol/v4-web) -
+- [dzhng/deep-research](https://github.com/dzhng/deep-research) - An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
+The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
 - [easyops-cn/docusaurus-search-local](https://github.com/easyops-cn/docusaurus-search-local) - Offline/local search for Docusaurus v2/v3
 - [ecklf/gatsby-typescript-tailwind](https://github.com/ecklf/gatsby-typescript-tailwind) - Gatsby + TypeScript + Tailwind CSS
 - [eclipsesource/jsonforms](https://github.com/eclipsesource/jsonforms) - Customizable JSON Schema-based forms with React, Angular and Vue support out of the box.